Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

 ![image](https://github.com/user-attachments/assets/68fb1922-e1ff-4cb7-9ce6-5260fd182924)

-From now on, you can start replicating and migrating your server to Azure
+From now on, you can start replicating and migrating your server (vm) to Azure

 ## Additional Resources